 16.1.
-Continuing professional development outside directed time; Initial teacher training activities; and Out-of-school learning activities, additional responsibilities and activities due to, or in respect of, the provision of services relating to the raising of educational standards to one or more additional schools
+Continuing professional development outside directed time; Initial teacher training activities; and Out-of-College learning activities, additional responsibilities and activities due to, or in respect of, the provision of services relating to the raising of educational standards to one or more additional Colleges

-The Governing Body may make additional payments to all teachers, other than a Headteacher, who agree to undertake such activities.
-Additional payments will be calculated at a daily or hourly rate with reference to each teacher's actual pay spine position or, where appropriate and following consideration by the Pay Committee, at a higher level reflecting the responsibility and size of commitment.
+The Principal may make additional payments to all teachers, instructors, job coaches, leads and other professionals in the curriculum and careers team, other than the Principal, who agree to undertake such activities.
+Additional payments will be calculated at a daily or hourly rate with reference to each staff member's actual pay spine position or, where appropriate and following consideration by the Principal, at a higher level reflecting the responsibility and size of commitment.

-The arrangements that apply to residential trips are as follows: [School to insert their local arrangements here].
+The arrangements that apply to residential trips are as follows: not applicable at present.

-The Governing Body recognises that such activities are entirely voluntary and that some teachers' commitments will make it difficult for them to undertake such activities.
-Where teachers cannot attend CPD organised outside the school day, the school will endeavour to offer suitable alternative training arrangements within directed time in line with its commitment to equal opportunities.
+The Principal recognises that such activities are entirely voluntary and that some teachers' commitments will make it difficult for them to undertake such activities.
+Where teachers cannot attend CPD organised outside the College day, the College will endeavour to offer suitable alternative training arrangements within directed time in line with its commitment to equal opportunities.
 Twilight sessions are considered to form part of directed time.